 Whether you’ve launched a blog to support an established, existing business, or your blog is a crucial marketing tool for your brand-new start-up, the first few weeks and months can be one of the most difficult times.

 The milestone of 1,000 subscribers – a great basis for effective marketing – is one that a lot of bloggers focus on, and even fixate on.
-Yet, in the early days when you might only gain one new subscriber a day (on a good day), that 1,000 mark can seem a very long way off.
+Yet, in the early days after starting a blog when you might only gain one new subscriber a day (on a good day), that 1,000 mark can seem a very long way off.

 Here’s how you can get there: